codingwithsurya/diffusion.cu/README.md

 # diffusion.cu

-This project is a from-scratch implementation of diffusion model training in C++/CUDA.
-This project is currently in-progress, and supports the classic UNet architecture, based on the architecture in the paper [Diffusion Models Beat GANs on Image Synthesis](https://arxiv.org/abs/2105.05233), and the transformer architecture (DiT), based on [Scalable Diffusion Models with Transformers](https://arxiv.org/abs/2212.09748).
-Inspired by Andrej Karpathy's [llm.c](https://github.com/karpathy/llm.c) and Chen Lu's [unet.cu](https://github.com/clu0/unet.cu).
+This project is a from-scratch implementation of diffusion model training in raw C++/CUDA.
+It is currently in progress, with support for both the classic UNet architecture, based on [Diffusion Models Beat GANs on Image Synthesis](https://arxiv.org/abs/2105.05233), and the transformer architecture (DiT), as detailed in [Scalable Diffusion Models with Transformers](https://arxiv.org/abs/2212.09748).
+My work is focused on developing the DiT model from scratch, while also enhancing Chen Lu's [unet.cu](https://github.com/clu0/unet.cu) by adding distributed training support and optimizations such as mixed precision training.
+The project is inspired by Andrej Karpathy's [llm.c](https://github.com/karpathy/llm.c).

 ## Training